-The life span of an inflatable SUP ultimately depends on how well you maintain it.
-In general, high-quality inflatable boards should last you for around 5-6 years, even with daily use.
-On the other hand, low-quality iSUPs may last for around 1-2 years.
+In general, high-quality inflatable boards should last you for around 3-7 years, even with daily use.
+On the other hand, low-quality iSUPs may last for around 1-3 years.
+The life span of an inflatable SUP ultimately depends on its construction quality and how well you maintain it.

 How long does it take to inflate an inflatable SUP?

 If you’re using a manual hand pump, then the entire process can take anywhere from 5 – 30 minutes.
 However, if you’re a frequent paddle boarder and want to do away with the task of manual inflation, then I suggest you get a good electric pump to speed up the process (iSUP Accessories).

 By now, I hope you’ve found your ideal inflatable SUP that matches all your requirements.
 I may have mentioned this earlier, but remember, what works for your friend, may not really work for you!
 You should do your own research and pick the right iSUP that ticks all the boxes for you.

 Also, picking an inflatable SUP is not an overnight decision or a quick purchase.
 So, take all the time you need, but regardless of whichever iSUP you pick from this list, you can rest assured that your feet will stand on one of the best inflatable paddle boards that you can find out there in 2023.

 The TOP 10 Best Inflatable Stand Up Paddle Boards in 2023 | post | sunsetpaddler